1. Find A Videographer London

 4. The Edit

 The videographer will often quote for the entire job, not just the filming.
 There's a lot that goes on when creating a video outside of the shoot itself.
-Many videographers will want to scout the venue before the day or earlier on the day.
+Many videographers will want to scout the venue before the day or earlier in the day.
 Just like photographers, videographers require backdrops and locations to capture the perfect shot.

 The light will also play a huge role in the shoot.
 Cloudy skies or dark days can change the look and feel of the video completely and often the videographer has to make multiple split decisions on the day.

 Try to provide the videographer with a full list of changes from top to bottom so that you're not going back and forth multiple times.
-It is also a good idea to keep record of these changes by using a shared document (Google drive docs works really well for this) so that both parties can see exactly what's being asked, and what's been done.
+It is also a good idea to keep a record of these changes by using a shared document (Google drive docs works really well for this) so that both parties can see exactly what's being asked, and what's been done.
 Should you ask the videographer to change something back to what it was or to make a change to something that you've already asked to be changed before, this is generally classed as a re-edit and could be charged.
 The challenge is to keep edits down to a minimum.

 5. The Cost